 The ACCC has today published its draft report detailing its market study of the communications sector, which includes 29 recommendations spanning a wide range of competition and consumer issues in communications markets.

 The year-long market study has seen the ACCC release an issues paper and consult with a wide range of industry participants and consumers, including considering 64 submissions and over 1000 responses to a consumer questionnaire and hosting a two-day industry forum.

 The ACCC has decided not to declare domestic mobile roaming.
 However, it has identified a range of regulatory and policy measures that could improve inadequate mobile phone coverage and poor quality of service in regional Australia.

 In deciding whether to declare a service, the ACCC must be satisfied that declaration would promote the long-term interests of end-users.

 “The ACCC’s inquiry found that declaration would likely not lead to lower prices or better coverage or quality of services for regional Australians,” ACCC Chairman Rod Sims said.

 During the declaration inquiry, the ACCC heard concerns from regional Australians about the inadequacy of their mobile services.

 On 23 October 2017, the ACCC released its final report for the domestic mobile roaming declaration inquiry.
 The ACCC decided not to declare a domestic mobile roaming service as it is not satisfied that declaration would promote the long-term interests of end-users.
 We found that declaration is more likely to distort the competitive dynamics in the mobiles market by reducing mobile networks operators’ incentives to improve network coverage or differentiate their products.

-On 30 June 2017 the ACCC released a public consultation paper regarding the future operation of the NBN Services in Operation Record Keeping Rules (NBN SIO RKR).
+On 24 October 2017 the ACCC released a public consultation paper regarding its proposal to update and make amendments to the Audit of Telecommunications Infrastructure Assets - Record Keeping Rules 2013 (Infrastructure RKR).